epn-vespa/tutorials/surfaces/HRSC_vs_OMEGA/HRSC_vs_OMEGA-tutorial.md

 ## Links

-See details here to set a correct display on planetary surfaces in TOPCAT:
+See details here to set a correct display on planetary surfaces in TOPCAT and Aladin, and to plot footprints in TOPCAT:

 [https://voparis-wiki.obspm.fr/pages/viewpage.action?pageId=14942383]